Understanding Technical Debt

 Be Sure You Are Incurring The Right Kind of Short-Term Technical Debt

-Some technical debt is taken on in large chunks: "We don’t have time to implement this the right way; just hack it in and we’ll fix it after we ship."
+Some technical debt is taken on in large chunks: "We don't have time to implement this the right way; just hack it in, and we'll fix it after we ship."
 This is a large debt that can be tracked and managed.
-(We’ll call this Type 2.A.1.)
+(We'll call this Type 2.A.1.)

 Both of these kinds of short-term technical debt are commonly incurred in response to the directive, "Get it out the door as quickly as possible," "Get ‘er done," or "Do the needful."
 Short-term technical debt from small shortcuts (2.A.2) doesn’t pay off and should be avoided.